SynaptiCOM.net is composed of three 'translational technology' initiatives.

 2) developing next-generation minimally-invasive nano-transponder technology (U.S. Patents 8,788,033, 9,302,114, and 9,802,050).

 Our novel nanotechnology remains on track for augmenting neuromodulation therapies for stabilizing medically-resistant epilepsies and co-occurring mental health conditions.
 Together our aims strive to maximize 'effective connectivity from synapse to community'.

-Our translational laboratory brain mapping tier is evolving a suite of innovative human brain mapping techniques for visualizing the 'footprint' of epileptogenic brain circuits.
-These neurovisualization software packages are, in turn, supporting the 'nanotech R&D' tier of our therapeutic nano-sized devices for potential use with brain modulation therapy strategies.
-Both our innovative brain mapping platforms and potentially disruptive nanotechnologies will facilitate establishing a new market and value network for effectively treating medically-resistant epilepsy.
+Our translational laboratory brain mapping initiative is evolving a suite of innovative human brain mapping techniques for visualizing the 'footprint' of epileptogenic brain circuits.
+These neurovisualization software packages are, in turn, supporting the 'nanotech R&D' initiative.
+We are developing a nano-sized technology for potential use with brain modulation therapy strategies.
+Both our innovative brain mapping platforms and nanotechnology will facilitate establishing a new market and value network for effectively impacting medically-resistant epilepsy.

-The SynaptiCOM.net Translational Technology Initiatives are energized by ongoing collaborative partners and sponsors that include industry, academic institutions, rural community service organizations, county, state and federal grant resources, private foundations, and valued philanthropy.
+All three SynaptiCOM.net translational technology initiatives are energized by ongoing collaborative partners and sponsors.
+These include industry, academic institutions, rural community service organizations, county, state and federal grant resources, private foundations, and valued philanthropy.